machakann/vital-Schedule/README.md

 endfunction
 ```

 Moreover, it can accept multiple triggers.
-For example, if you want to run a function after 3000 milliseconds passed or when user stars editing:
+For example, if you want to run a function after 3000 milliseconds passed or when user starts editing:

 ```vim
 let s:Schedule = vital#{pluginname}#new().import('Schedule')